Michael Divine

 People forget how to "see" as they get older.

-We develop very narrowly focused ways of seeing with lenses of dollar value, costs and exchanges, styles, judgements, like, don't like, matches, doesn't match, and so on.
-Most of these ways of seeing are only valye judgements and ways of deciphering the parts which are useful to us in this moment or as a possible worthy investment for the future.
+We develop very narrowly focused ways of seeing with lenses of dollar value, costs and exchanges, styles, judgements, things we like or don't like, what matches and doesn't match, and so on.
+Most of these ways of seeing tend towards a sort of value judgements for us to descipher the parts which are useful to us in this moment or as are possible worthy investment for the future.

 Read More »